f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab2/lab2.rst

 Task 2 - Modify Learning and Blocking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to **Security -> Application Security -> Policy Building -> Learning and Blocking Settings** and enable settings for 'illegal parameter value length' and 'illegal meta character in value' as seen below.
+Navigate to **Security -> Application Security -> Policy Building -> Learning and Blocking Settings** and enable the **Parameters** settings for 'illegal parameter value length' and 'illegal meta character in value' as seen below in the **Policy Building Settings** section.

     |lab3-03|